Question & Answers

 Q: We have had a dog walker before, but we found that they were not walking our dog for the time paid for, how can we be sure you are any different?

 A: Sarah established Hound Helpers Ltd in early 2007 and has built up her clientele through word of mouth and recommendations.
 This is a full time job for Sarah and has a brand name to protect so would have no reason to not uphold bookings, not to mention she absolutely loves her job!
-She will either leave you with a note each day or text you, sometimes even a picture message with details of your best friends activities and antics whilst with Sarah.
-We also have a GPS collar service where we can prove to you how far, and for how long your dog has been out that day, not to mention at what time.
+She will either leave you with a note each day or text you, though most of the time we will send a picture message with details of your best friends activities and antics whilst with Sarah or the team.

 Q: What if my dog runs off whilst out on a walk with Hound Helpers Ltd?

-A: Sarah will only let your dog off after building up a bond and reliable recall with your dog, including some long line training, we also fit your dog with a GPS tracking collar where possible should your dog get spooked for any reason we can locate your pooch immediately.
+A: Sarah will only let your dog off after building up a bond and reliable recall with your dog, including some long line training.
 Should your dog have recall problems with you and you rarely if ever let your dog off lead Sarah can help with her one to one training sessions, she will only let your dog of in a secure environment until a recall response is reliable.

 Q: My Dog is a bit grumbly around other dogs, would dog walks with other dogs help?